What is Social and Emotional Learning (SEL)?

 Navigating Relationships

-After a discussion/lesson about relationships, teachers could have students do the following:
+After a discussion/lesson about relationships, teachers could have the class do the following:

 These storyboards should be kept private in order to allow students to dig deep and be honest with their self reflection.